Shreya-Sebastian/Software_Architecture_PoC/report/team_20_swan_report.md

 For deployment and maintenance, Docker offers a straightforward and reliable way.
 Docker will package and run each part of the system in its own isolated environment.
 This ensures that the different components of the system work consistently across setups and are easy to update or replace when needed.
 Its lightweight nature also makes development and testing more efficient.
 This allows the system to stay modular and stable as it grows.
 Given these advantages, Docker is the clear choice for managing deployment in our Smarter Home project.

-The open source components are summarized in the table below:
+The open source components and justifications for use are summarized in the table below:

 | Component | Open Source Tool | Why |